-The coronavirus outbreak has meant an unexpected turn of events for us all, and where some industries and businesses are booming, the reality is most have had to put a pin in their operations and even close altogether until things settle and start to look more stable.
+The coronavirus outbreak has meant an unexpected turn of events for us all, and where some industries and businesses are booming, the reality is most have had to put a pin in their operations and even close altogether until things start to look more stable.
 Nearly 3 months into lockdown restrictions and we are seeing small, cautious steps back to normality...

 Step one - Secure funding

 For businesses forced to close their doors due to the outbreak, it has majorly affected bottom lines... after all, a closed business means no new paying customers.

 If you aren’t already aware, there’s a lot of financial assistance made available via government loans and aids during these disruptive times.

 Step 2 - Take Advantage of Growing Markets

 With your funding sorted, you’re going to want to see a return on investment and fast!
 With that in mind, it makes sense to target the industries that are continuing to grow, right?

 The pandemic has actually boosted some sectors - like eCommerce, technology and wellbeing, all offering goods and services that have seen a rise in demand due to the lockdown.